Nerzzz/climate-warner/README.md

 ### Technologies

-This project was developed with a focus on studying asynchronous JavaScript functions, in addition to using HTML 5 and CSS 3 in the structuring and styling of the page.
+This project was developed with a focus on studying asynchronous JavaScript functions, in addition to using HTML 5 and CSS 3 in the structuring and styling of the page’s elements.

-### APIs

-- [Open-Meteo](https://open-meteo.com/): Free open-source weather API.
-- [Geolocalizator](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API): JavaScript’s native geolocation API.

 Read the [Portuguese](README-pt.md) version.